 You will need a Snowflake 'ACCOUNTADMIN' role to create the external functions that Omnata uses to push data.Read more on Snowflake

-Omnata's UI guides you through two steps to create the Push functions.
-Simply copy and paste the code snippets into Snowflake.
+Omnata's portal guides you through two steps to create the Push functions that run in Snowflake.
+The functions securely handle the destination credentials.

-Omnata's UI also has a query builder which makes it easy to match fields from data warehouse tables to CRM objects.
+The setup guide has a query builder which makes it easy to match fields between the data warehouse tables and the application.

 Copy the query to the Snowflake console and run it or automate it using pre-built dbt packages.

 Omnata uses the optimal load method for each application that balances API quotas and throughput.
 You will be able to see the jobs running in the application.